ismam-tasnime/Adventure-works/README.md

 •	Continental performance comparison

 The interactive map visualization improves geographic business understanding and decision-making efficiency.
+# Business insights
+# 1. Territory Sales Distribution (Map Visualizations)
+•	Problem:
+o	Some regions/countries have underperforming sales (low order quantities).

+o	There may be an imbalance in the distribution of sales, with certain regions (like North America or Europe) having a disproportionate share of total sales while others lag behind.

+# •	Solution:
+o	Targeted Marketing & Promotions: For underperforming regions, the company can target these territories with localized marketing campaigns or promotional offers to drive more sales.

+o	Local Partnerships: Exploring partnerships with local distributors or influencers could help push products in specific regions.

+o	Regional Product Optimization: Ensure that the product mix aligns with the preferences and needs of customers in low-performing territories.

+o	Review Logistics & Delivery: Assess logistics efficiency and cost for certain regions.
+Sales could be suffering due to poor delivery times or high shipping costs, which can be optimized.

+# 2. Regional Sales KPIs (Sales, Profits, Return Rates)
+•	Problem:

+o	Some territories might have higher return rates, which can significantly affect net profit.

+o	Profit margins in certain regions are lower compared to others (e.g., Southeast Asia or the United Kingdom).
+# •	Solution:
+o	Return Rate Reduction: Analyze the reasons behind high return rates in certain territories (e.g., dissatisfaction with product quality, misleading marketing, or shipping issues) and address them through better quality control, improved product descriptions, or customer service training.

+o	Improve Profit Margins: Adjust pricing strategies or optimize supply chain operations in low-margin regions.
+Additionally, exploring cost-effective alternatives for sourcing or local manufacturing can help improve the margin.

+# 3. Regional Sales Forecast vs Actuals
+•	Problem:

+o	There may be significant variance between forecasted and actual sales performance, especially in certain territories.
+# •	Solution:
+o	Data-Driven Forecasting: Enhance the forecasting model by incorporating more localized data, such as regional economic indicators, local events, or customer behavior trends, to make sales predictions more accurate.

+o	Adjust Sales Strategies: Quickly adjust sales strategies based on real-time data, especially for regions where sales fall short of expectations.
+This could involve temporary discounts, targeted advertisements, or offering product bundles.

+# 4. Performance vs Goals
+•	Problem:
+o	Sales and KPIs (order quantity, revenue, return rate, etc.) are not meeting the set goals for some regions.
+# •	Solution:
+o	Realignment of Sales Targets: Reassess whether the sales goals set for each territory are realistic and achievable given historical data.
+For regions that are not meeting expectations, set smaller, incremental targets to drive consistent growth. o	Sales Support and Training: Invest in region-specific training for the sales team, focusing on territory-specific sales tactics and competitive advantage.
+# 5. Uneven Product Performance in Regions
+•	Problem:
+o	Some products are significantly underperforming in specific territories while others are performing well.
+# •	Solution:
+o	Product Customization: Modify or tailor product offerings based on regional preferences.
+For instance, certain colors, designs, or features may appeal more to customers in specific regions. o	Promotional Campaigns for Underperforming Products: Launch promotional campaigns specifically targeting underperforming products in certain territories.
+Bundle underperforming products with popular ones to increase sales.

+# 7. Low Profit in Certain Regions
+•	Problem:
+o	While sales may be high in some territories, profits remain low due to factors such as higher costs, low conversion rates, or poor performance of high-margin products.
+# •	Solution:
+o	Cost Reduction Measures: Work on reducing operational and logistics costs in low-margin regions by optimizing inventory, transportation, and warehousing.

+o	High Margin Product Promotion: Focus on high-margin products in regions where low-profit margins are an issue.
+Providing incentives or personalized offers can boost the demand for these products.

 ![pbi3](images/pbi3.jpg)
 # 3. Product Analysis Dashboard